Table of Contents The 2022 Technology Trends to Watch forTech Trend...

 Now, use this analogy to consider software license tracking and management, especially software-as-a-service (SaaS).
 In fact, SaaS is now so easy to obtain — and increasingly purchased by individuals, not IT or procurement teams — it becomes nearly impossible to fully understand your complete inventory, manage renewals, or identify underutilized or duplicate licenses.

-Today, the average company with over 1,000 employees has more than 650 software applications, and 38% of those licenses go unused in a typical 30-day period.
-It adds up to roughly $1.5 million in waste, money that could be better spent on more widely utilized software, hiring new employees, or growing salaries.
+Zylo’s SaaS Management Index shows that, today, the average company with over 1,000 employees has more than 600 software applications, and 40% of those licenses go unused in a typical 30-day period.
+It adds up to roughly $2.32 million in waste, money that could be better spent on more widely utilized software, hiring new employees, or growing salaries.

-To make things worse, untracked SaaS significantly increases the chances of surprise renewals, with the average company now undergoing three SaaS renewals each business day, a 70% rise over the last year.
+To make things worse, untracked SaaS significantly increases the chances of surprise renewals, with the average company now undergoing one SaaS renewal each business day, or 20 per month.

-With SaaS adoption forecasted to accelerate over the next decade, organizations need to deploy strategic software license tracking initiatives to proactively manage software renewals and control costs.
+With Gartner forecasting SaaS adoption to accelerate over the next decade, organizations need to deploy strategic software license tracking initiatives to proactively manage software renewals and control costs.

 Discover your existing licenses